Nautical miles: 84.5

 Tunnel Vision was also headed for Bobby's.
 The hunters could really slow us down-- it would also depended on how many tows we encountered along the way.

-The first tow we past was Chippewa.
-The name was familiar because this past fall he had been involved in an accident where he came upon a motor vessel and somehow it sank !!
+fall he had been involved in an accident where he came upon a motor vessel and somehow it sank !!
 Well, the other Captain did something (not yet known what) and sank himself, but never the less we passed him carefully.

 Although we are heading south the river is going every which way but straight – a little like the teeth seen around these parts!